• A Sunbird’s Guide to Canada: Key Financial Tips for US Citizens

 You can check out the rest of their 2025 webinar series here.
 They have one coming up on May 21 on filing the FBAR.

 When he was 16 and got his first job, my nephew (wisely) expressed an interest in starting to invest.
-I sent him some unsolicited advice, and I’ll share it here as well.
+So I put together some investing advice for teens and sent it to him.
 Please let me know in the comments if you have any questions or if there is anything you think should be added or changed.
 And note that he’s in the US, but I think this advice would apply equally well in Canada (swapping the Roth IRA for a TFSA).

 TL;DR version